 As a real estate investor, you should understand your rights.
 If you pay for an inspection that uncovers damage to the foundation, you could be entitled to reimbursement for the foundation inspection cost.
 While a home seller does have a legal obligation to disclose information about damage to the foundation, they do not have to fix it.

-If you have a seller who refuses to cover the cost of foundation repair, it gives you the upper hand in negotiation.
+If you have a seller who refuses to cover the foundation repair cost, it gives you the upper hand in negotiation.
 As a result, you can push for a lower asking price.
 Ignoring the issue will not make it go away.
 Lenders and insurance carriers often require repairs to the foundation.
 Your real estate agent can help you understand the responsibilities.
 After the experts at ConcreteRepairman give an inspection, we make recommendations on repairs and offer assistance.